MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab7_Ex1_validation.md

     > [!Note] It can take 24-48 hours for newly published sensitivity labels to be available for application.
 If the newly created sensitivity labels aren't available, you can use **Confidential** > **All Employees** for this exercise.

-1. Change the sensitivity label to **Public** to verify the business justification dialogue appears.
+1. Change the sensitivity label to **Public** to verify the business justification dialog appears.

 1. Select **Cancel** to keep the sensitivity label.